AbdalrhmanHamza/so/src/pages/posts/15-paralex-effects-in-html-and-css-and-javascript.md

 ---
 description: 15 Parallax effects in HTML, CSS, and JavaScript.
 Collection of hand-picked parallax effects made with HTML, CSS, and JavaScript hand-picked from codepen.io and YouTube and other resources.
-keywords: HTML, CSS, JavaScript, Web Development, Frontend Development, Web Design, Solutions Blog, solutions blog
+keywords: HTML, CSS, JavaScript, Web Development, Frontend Development, Web Design, Frontend Solutions
 public: true
 layout: ../../layouts/BlogPost.astro
 title: 15 Parallax Effects in HTML, CSS, and JavaScript